Quick Exit

 5. Think about what brings you joy and what makes you feel fulfilled.
 Strive for a work-life balance and make time to do more of those ‘life-giving’ activities, where possible while still staying safe.

-8. Actively set boundaries and respectfully communicate your needs.
+7. Actively set boundaries and respectfully communicate your needs.
 It can be helpful to ‘check in’ with yourself regularly about how different situations make you feel.
 It’s okay to say ‘no’ to social engagements, tell people if you don’t have capacity to help with a task, and to set expectations about how you want to be treated.
+Check out our 'Setting healthy boundaries' blog.

-9. If setting goals and resolutions, keep things in perspective.
+8. If setting goals and resolutions, keep things in perspective.
 The challenges we face today are not the same as those we faced a few years ago.
-Perhaps your values or the things you measure ‘success’ by have shifted since the pandemic started.
+Perhaps your values or the things you measure ‘success’ by have shifted in recent years.
 Reflecting on what’s important to you, what makes you happy and how you might achieve these things may help you to feel more grounded as you move forward.

-If you or someone you know is in immediate distress or danger, call emergency services on 000 (triple zero).
+If you or someone you know is in danger right now, call 000 (triple zero).

 For 24/7 crisis support, call Lifeline on 13 11 14 or the Suicide Call Back Service on 1300 659 467.